AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 >
 >* Deliveries in draft state or finished state have been migrated.
 >
->* In transit / In progress / Cancelled / Retry in progress / Preparation error deliveries have been migrated to Adobe Campaign v8 but must be prepared again.
+>* In transit / In progress / Cancelled / Retry in progress / Preparation error deliveries have been migrated to Adobe Campaign v8, but must be prepared again.
 >
->* For Canceled / Retry in progress will be migrated as canceled deliveries: Tracking links, mirror page URL links, subscription/un-subscription link will work as per as per Campaign Standard.
+>* For Canceled / Retry in progress have been migrated as canceled deliveries: Tracking links, mirror page URL links, subscription/un-subscription links work as in Campaign Standard.
 >
->See also: [Tracking and Monitoring](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/analytics/tracking){target="_blank"}, [Branding](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/branding/branding-gs){target="_blank"} in Adobe Campaign.
+>See also the following sections: [Tracking and Monitoring](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/analytics/tracking){target="_blank"}, [Branding](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/branding/branding-gs){target="_blank"} in Adobe Campaign.

 ### Email delivery {#acs-gs-marketers-email}